 1. What are the accommodations like?

 The safari lodges are more basic that you will find in other parts of Africa, but all will be clean, comfortable, and ideally located to enjoy your safari experience.
-For more information, check out our Rwanda and Uganda lodging pages or click on the bed icons next to each day of the tour itinerary to view pictures of our standard hotels/ lodges.
+For more information, check out our Uganda lodging pages or click on the bed icons next to each day of the tour itinerary to view pictures of our standard hotels/ lodges.

 3. Are meals included?

 Yes, all meals are included in your safari while you are at one of our Safari lodges.
 Meals while staying at hotels in major cities (Kampla or Kigali) are limited to breakfast only.
 If you have any dietary preference or concerns, please let your trip planner know and the time of booking.

 4. What are the tour leaders like?